peippo/cuisine-clash/README.md

 A food fighting card game built for [Solidabis](https://www.solidabis.com/) coding challenge.
 The task was to build a food themed "fighting simulator" revolving around nutritional values.

-Energy value represents hit points, carbohydrates is attack power (x5 to make the fights faster), protein is defence (chance to block) and the more carbs + protein + fat the card has, the slower it acts.
+Energy value represents hit points, carbohydrates is attack power (x5 to make the fights faster & slightly randomized), protein is defence (chance to block) and the more carbs + protein + fat the card has, the slower it acts.
+Some cards have special damage modifiers, and you might even get lucky and discover an epic or a legendary card!

 ### <a href="https://cuisine-clash.vercel.app/">Open the project</a>